 Stagnant funds: Significant amounts of funds from profitable public enterprises, Employees Provident Fund (EPF), Citizens’ Investment Trust (CIT) and other funds have not found their way into productive investments.

 IMPACT OF THE CURRENT CRISIS

-- Balance of Payment situation: On account of decreased imports, increased remittance and foreign assistance reimbursement recovery, balance of payment registered a surplus of NPR 64.15 billion (USD 612.4 million) and foreign exchange reserve stood at NPR 892 billion (USD 8.5 billion) in the first trimester of the current fiscal year.
+Balance of Payment situation: On account of decreased imports, increased remittance, and foreign assistance reimbursement recovery, the balance of payment registered a surplus of NPR 64.15 billion (USD 612.4 million) and foreign exchange reserve stood at NPR 892 billion (USD 8.5 billion) in the first trimester of the current fiscal year.
 Remittance inflow rose by 24% during this period.